-A few days ago two of my friends who were my companions during early morning Portuguese classes 3 years ago flew in to Lisbon and we were reunited after 2 years.
+A few days ago two of my friends who were my companions during early morning Portuguese classes 3 years ago flew into Lisbon and we were reunited after 2 years.
 For our day out we decided to go to the new Mercado da Ribeira for lunch.
-Mercado da Ribeira used to be a huge fresh foot market and now the whole interior has been redesigned to a modern food court with a rustic touch.
+Mercado da Ribeira used to be a huge fresh food market and now the whole interior has been redesigned to a modern food court with a rustic touch.

-This is not some random shopping center food court.
-It’s a collection of 35 shops and restaurants that serve high quality regional dishes with true flavours made by some dedicated chefs.
+This is not some random shopping centre food court.
+It’s a collection of 35 shops and restaurants that serve high-quality regional dishes with true flavours made by some dedicated chefs.
 There’s something for everyone’s cup of tea.
 Whether you’d like to indulge in a traditional Portuguese meal or you’re just craving for Sushi, this is your place.

-Prices vary between 5-15€ for a main course.
+Prices vary between 5-15€ for the main course.
 So it’s probably one of the best places to find affordable yet scrumptious and healthy cuisine.
-There’s also a few shops that sell pastry and of course you can’t go to Lisbon and skip out on the delightful Santini ice cream which has just opened it’s second branch in the market.
+There’s also a few shops that sell pastry and of course you can’t go to Lisbon and skip out on the delightful Santini ice cream which has just opened its second branch in the market.